iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="browsenext"></a>
 # **BrowseNext**
-> BrowseNextResponseMessage BrowseNext (BrowseNextRequestMessage? browseNextRequestMessage = null)
+> BrowseNextResponse BrowseNext (BrowseNextRequest? browseNextRequest = null)